neurodata/connectomic-heritability/docs/slides/dbo/dbo.md

 <div class="columns">
 <div>

-- Vertex = region of interest
+- Vertex: region of interest
-- Edges = connectivity measure between a pair of vertices
+- Edges: connectivity measure between a pair of vertices
-- Diffusion MRI = # of estimated neuronal fibers
+- Diffusion MRI: # of estimated neuronal fibers
-- Undirected = edges have no direction
+- Undirected: neurons have no direction

 </div>
 <div>